mirober/mathfly-site/installation.md

 2. Ensure that the details of your DNS setup are correct in the "info" tab.
 3. In the "configure" tab, under "NatLink" and "UserDirectory" click enable.
 When you are prompted for a folder, give it the location of the folder containing `_mathfly_main.py` - your mathfly folder from step three (`user\Documents\NatLink\mathfly-master`).
     ![Configure natlink]({{ site.baseurl }}/images/configure_natlink.png)
 4. Reboot Dragon.
 NatLink should load at the same time, with mathfly commands available.
+If this is not the case, or if there are error messages printed in the window, there may be a problem with your installation.
+For assistance, feel free to post a message in the [Gitter channel](https://gitter.im/mathfly-dictation/community) or e-mail me ([mr1128@york.ac.uk](mailto:mr1128@york.ac.uk))
     ![Natlink greeting]({{ site.baseurl }}/images/natlink_greeting.png)
 5. To test this:
     * Say "enable core" to enable the core mathfly commands (numbers, phonetic alphabet).
     * Open a fresh notepad window and try a command like "alpha bravo three hundred".
 6. Continue to [Getting started]({{ site.baseurl }}/gettingstarted.html)